Abdennour Chérif El-Ouazzani

-Si-Abdennour Chérif El-Ouazzani (born 18 March 1986 in Oran) is an Algerian football player.
+Si-Abdennour Chérif El-Ouazzani (born 18 March 1986) is an Algerian football player.
 He currently plays for CA Bordj Bou Arréridj in the Algerian Ligue Professionnelle 2.

 Playing career

 MC Oran

 Abdennour Chérif El-Ouazzani began his career as a youngster at MC Oran, where he was coached by his older brother, the former Algerian international Tahar Chérif El-Ouazzani, whom he names as his favourite player.
 He made his senior debut at the age of 18, playing a quarter of an hour as a substitute in a 1–0 win in the Algerian Cup against USM Alger.
 JS Kabylie, then Algerian First Division champions, attempted to sign Cherif El Ouazzani in the January 2009 transfer window, but his club refused to sell, considering the player to be a key part of their promotion drive.
 His performances during the 2008–09 season alongside Abdelmadjid Benatia in defensive midfield made a significant contribution to his club gaining promotion back to the first division.